 Five bedrooms: 1 x ground floor super king-size double (zip/link, can be twin on request), 1 x super king-size double, 1 x double, 2 x twin.
 Ground floor bathroom with bath, shower over, basin and WC.
 Bathroom with bath, separate shower, basin and WC.
 Kitchen.
 Sitting room with dining area and electric coal-effect fire.
 Sitting room with electric coal-effect fire.

-- Electric oven and hob, slow cooker, microwave, fridge/freezer, washing machine, dishwasher, 2 x TV with Freeview, 2 x DVD, docking station, WiFi, selection of books, games and DVDs
+- Electric oven and hob, slow cooker, microwave, fridge/freezer, washer/dryer, dishwasher, 2 x TVs with Freeview, DVDs, iPod dock, WiFi, selection of books, games and DVDs

 - Fuel and power inc. in rent